PluieElectrique/fimfic-comment-tweaks/README.md

 * Expanded comments do not expand with their own expanded comments
 * Embeds (image, YouTube, etc) work correctly in expanded comments
 * The previous/next page buttons update the URL hash
+* Quote links broken across two lines cannot cause flickering (the hover comment is positioned from the bottom of the quote link)

 ### Cosmetic